serverlessworkflow/specification/specification/README.md

 7. Define error conditions with retries.
 8. Correlate trigger events with workflow instances.

-Following diagram illustrates functional flow that involves states, events and functions.
+Following diagram illustrates a functional flow that involves states, events and functions.
 It shows that incoming events can trigger function invocations during workflow execution.

 <p align="center">